Contrary to popular belief, we are not entirely introverted or extroverted.

 By dealing with people transactionally, the inclination for over-familiarity does not creep in.
 Unfortunately, the more comfortable people feel around you, the more obnoxious they can become.
 Introverted extroverts exhibit a level of formality that creates a degree of separation and detachment.

 Because many introverted extroverts live in their heads and can be strategic when dealing with others, they possess the ability to be a few steps ahead of everyone, which works well to ward off disappointment and miscalculations.
-In a society with an overwhelming number of prickly personalities, these introverts can bounce back from any setback or disappointment.
+These introverts can bounce back from any setback or disappointment in a society with an overwhelming number of prickly personalities.

 Introverted extroverts often play the long game in life.
-They know how to assess and evaluate an environment and the people in it.
+They know how to assess and evaluate an environment and its people.
 Typically, they don’t “pop off” or act irrational, particularly in volatile situations.
-Their hypersensitivity keeps them tuned in to nonverbal cues, which allow them to respond appropriately in sensitive cases.
+Their hypersensitivity keeps them tuned to nonverbal cues, allowing them to respond appropriately in sensitive cases.